 The purpose of an (N) directory is to maintain a listing of the binding in existence between the titles of (N) entities and (N - 1) addresses of (N - 1) SAPs.
 Such a directory be consulted by any (N) entity and is treated as a layer wide directory.
-In a dynamic informent, in which buildings change with time, the directory entries have to be implemented.
-A number of implementation issues arise when we consider how directories is be implemented, managed updated and accesses in an OSI environment.
+In a dynamic environment, in which buildings change with time, the directory entries have to be updated.
+A number of implementation issues arise when we consider how directories may be implemented, managed updated and accesses in an OSI environment.

-232 Address-Mapping
+2.3.2 Address-Mapping